Frontend interview answer

 const state = reactive({ count: 0, name: 'Ada' });

-// ✅ Safe: each field is now a ref linked to state
+// ✅ Each field is a ref linked to state

 const { count, name } = toRefs(state);